-Directed Readings Courses
+Directed Readings and Research

-The student should contact the instructor or advisor in the relevant field to discuss options, and arrange periodic meetings at mutually agreed-upon times.
+The student should contact the instructor or advisor in the relevant field to discuss options, and arrange regular meetings at mutually agreed-upon times.
 The curriculum (reading list) may be assembled collaboratively.
 Enrollment is done via an "add-drop form" (on the Registrar's website), which requires the instructor's signature, and is then brought to the Registrar in person.
 In addition, both student and instructor complete an in-house contract/agreement detailing the purpose of the course and the material to be covered.